Neniya/Cookery-Mood/README.md

 **Pre-requisites and Local Development**
 Developers using this project should already have Python3, pip, and node installed on their local machines.

+## DATA MODELING:
+MODELS.PY

+The schema for the database and helper methods to simplify API behavior are in models.py:

+   * There are four tables created: Recipe, Item, Mesuare, and RecipeItem.
+   * The Recipe table is used by the roles 'user' and 'administrator' to get a list of existing recipes.
+   * The Item table  is used for a storage list of items, that is using for recipes.
+   * The Mesuare table is used for storage list of measures, that is using for indicating couth of items in recipes.
+   * The Product table has a foreign key on the User table for user_id.
+   * The Recipe table, Item table, and Mesuare table have foreign keys on the RecipeItem table for recipe_id, item_id, and mesuare_id accordingly.
+   * The Recipe table is used by the role 'administrator' to add new recipes.
+   * The RecipeItem is used by the role 'administrator' to bind recipe's items and amount of them with recipe.
+   * The Recipe table has an insert, update, delete, and format helper functions.
+   * The RecipeItem has delete, and format helper functions.

 ### Backend